GutUrago/microData/README.md

 # Dictionary to Workbook

-Multiple dictionary files can be written to the same workbook but different sheets as follows.
-Give descriptive sheet names and don’t set `namecol` argument to `FALSE`.
-See documentation of the function.
+Multiple dictionary files can be written to the same workbook but on different sheets, as follows: Give descriptive sheet names and don’t set the `namecol` argument to `FALSE`.
+See the documentation for the function.

 ``` r
 dictionary(catalog = 397, filename = "F1",